+4.13.
+Program Responsibilities

-IV.D.1.
-Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
-(Core) IV.D.1.b) The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) IV.D.1.b).(1) The Sponsoring Institution and/or program should provide support for the residents' attendance at national professional meetings.
-(Detail)
+The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
+(Core)

+- 4.13.a.
+The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
+(Core) - 4.13.a.1.
+The Sponsoring Institution and/or program should provide support for the residents' attendance at national professional meetings.
+(Detail) - 4.13.b.
+The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
+(Core)

-IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
-(Core) IV.D.2.
-Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one environment The Review C as a whole, ne and non-core creation of su in scholarshi and Intent: For the purposes of education, metrics of scholarly activity e of the surrogates for the program's effectiveness in the creation of an of inquiry that advances the residents' scholarly approach to patient care. committee will evaluate the dissemination of scholarship for the program ot for individual faculty members, for a five-year interval, for both core faculty members, with the goal of assessing the effectiveness of the uch an environment.
-The ACGME recognizes that there may be differences p requirements between different specialties and between residencies and n the same specialty.
-IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) IV.D.2.b).(2) peer-reviewed publication.
+4.14.
+Faculty Scholarly Activity

+Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core)

+- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - 4.14.a.
+The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: - faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, nonpeer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)

+• peer-reviewed publication.
 (Outcome)